-Although any one (or all of foods listed below) can’t guarantee a good health on their own, consuming quality nutrients are important for maintaining a healthy immune function and preventing bone loss, muscle loss, and oxidative damage.
-Please find below a list of 10 recommended foods that can help to improving male health.
+Although anyone (or all of the foods listed below) can’t guarantee a good health on their own, consuming quality nutrients are important for maintaining a healthy immune function and preventing bone loss, muscle loss, and oxidative damage.
+Please find below a list of 10 recommended foods that can help to improve male health.

 - Oysters – oysters can deliver a full day’s supply of zinc, which may protect against causes of prostate cancer and increase sperm count.

 - Fatty fish – Polyunsaturated fats can benefit the heart, circulation, and immune system and reduce the risk of prostate cancer.

 - Plant stanols – stanols are naturally occurring substances in fruits and vegetables that have been shown to lower mildly elevated blood cholesterol levels.

 - Whole grains – a diet rich in whole grains can help lower LDL or “bad” cholesterol and are also good for prostate and muscle health.